fenago/Grokking-Deep-Learning/Lab_9.md

 You can access jupyter lab at `<host-ip>:<port>/lab/workspaces/lab9_Recurrence`

+##### Run Notebook
+Click notebook `Chapter12 - Intro to Recurrence - Predicting the Next Word- Practice.ipynb` in jupterLab UI and run jupyter notebook.
+There are some placeholder(s) to write code in the notebook.
+You can get help from solution notebook `Chapter12 - Intro to Recurrence - Predicting the Next Word.ipynb` as well as lab guide.

-## The challenge of arbitrary length
+<h4><span style="color:red;">The challenge of arbitrary length</span></h4>

-Let’s model arbitrarily long sequences of data with neural networks!
+**Let’s model arbitrarily long sequences of data with neural networks!**

 This lab and chapter 11 are intertwined, and I encourage you to ensure that you’ve mastered the concepts and techniques from chapter 11 before you dive into this one.
 In